xwp/vip-site-template/readme.md

 	or by manually copying them to `themes` or `plugins`.
 Remember to start tracking those directories by excluding them in `themes/.gitignore` and `plugins/.gitignore`.

 4. Adjust strings and URLs in all files match your project.
-Search and replace the following strings: `xwp/vip-site-template`, `wpcomvip/devgo-vip`, `XWP\Vip_Site_Template`, `local.wpenv.net`.
+Search and replace the following strings: `xwp/vip-site-template`, `wpcomvip/devgo-vip`, `XWP\Vip_Site_Template`, `local.wpenv.net`, `XWP_Vip_Site_Template`, `xwp/example-theme`, `themes/example-theme` `example-theme`.

-4. If hosting this source repository under the [VIP GitHub organization](https://github.com/wpcomvip), add the VIP Go upstream repository as another remote to this repository locally and force-push the current `master` to that upstream repository to override the `master` branch with this.
+5. If hosting this source repository under the [VIP GitHub organization](https://github.com/wpcomvip), add the VIP Go upstream repository as another remote to this repository locally and force-push the current `master` to that upstream repository to override the `master` branch with this.
 Do the same for the `develop` branch.

    For hosting this source repository under any other GitHub organization, simply push it to that repository.

-5. Generate a fresh SSH key pair and add the private part [to the Travis CI configuration](https://docs.travis-ci.com/user/private-dependencies/#user-key) or [as a `DEPLOY_SSH_KEY` GitHub Actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets), and the public part as the [Deploy key to the VIP GitHub repository](https://docs.github.com/en/developers/overview/managing-deploy-keys).
+6. Generate a fresh SSH key pair and add the private part [as a `DEPLOY_SSH_KEY` GitHub Actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets), and the public part as the [Deploy key to the VIP GitHub repository](https://docs.github.com/en/developers/overview/managing-deploy-keys).

         ssh-keygen -f deploy-key -t rsa -b 4096 -C "technology+project-name@xwp.co"

-   This provides Travis CI or GitHub Actions with access to the VIP repository for deployments.
+   This provides GitHub Actions with access to the VIP repository for deployments.

-6. Remove references to either Travis CI or GitHub actions from this README depending on which deploy strategy was selected.
+7. Remove references to either GitHub actions from this README depending on which deploy strategy was selected.

-7. Remove these initial setup instructions from the README after the initial project setup.
+8. Remove these initial setup instructions from the README after the initial project setup.

-Consider using a dedicated GitHub [machine user](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts) for deployments in case the deploy logic requires access to multiple private GitHub repositories as there can be only one custom key associated with the Travis CI repository and GitHub doesn't allow sharing the same deploy key accross multiple repositories.

 ## Setup 🛠